MysteryPancake/Houdini-OpenCL/README.md

 OpenCL runs in parallel, so what happens if multiple workitems try to change the same data at the same time?

 This causes a race condition.
-One workitem will take priority and god knows which one it will be.
+One workitem will take priority and god knows which it'll be.

 There are various solutions to this: